gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 Gatsbygram uses Typography.js to generate the _global_ styles for the site helping set the overall feel of the design.

-Glamor lets you write _real CSS_ in JavaScript inline in your React.js components.
+Glamor lets you write _real CSS_ in JavaScript inline in your React components.
 It is used for _component_ styles.

 Typography.js exposes two helper JavaScript functions, `rhythm` and `scale` to